 An invitation to listen

-Restorative Justice process is led by a Circle keeper in a circle formation.
+Restorative Justice process is led by a Circle facilitator in a circle formation.
 Participants are invited to speak using a Talking Piece.
 Talking piece is an object that is passed from one person to the next to indicate who is speaking to ensure each person has a chance to speak and be heard.
-The talking piece brings equity of voice and deeper listening to the space.
+The talking piece brings equity of voice, deeper listening, and works against the voicelessness experienced by BIPOC and other oppressed groups.

 Work and build together